-This page contains answers to some of the most frequently asked questions by people looking to purchase PHP-Keycodes.
+This page has answers to some of the most common questions by people looking to purchase PHP-Keycodes and to sell digital license codes and pre-generated serial numbers.
 This is also a good place to start for those who are having problems with installation.

 Use this list to jump to the appropriate answer below: